openeduhub/oeh-search-etl/Readme.md

 As a last step, set up your config variables by copying the example and modify it if necessary `cp converter/.env.example converter/.env`

 - crawler can be run with `scrapy crawl <spider-name>`.
-It assumes that you have an edu-sharing instance in your `.env` settings.
-If not, please change the `mode` in your `.env` file.
+It assumes that you have an edu-sharing 6.0 instance in your `.env` settings configured which can accept the data.

 ## Building a Crawler